nukopy/ubuntu-texlive-ja/README.md

 - [ ] Update the environment variable `TEXLIVE_VERSION` in `Dockerfile` is updated to the new version
 - [ ] Update the variable `TAG` in `Makefile` is updated to the new version
 - [ ] Build Docker image with tag of new version
-- [ ] Run tests for the new version
+- [ ] Run tests for the new version with Docker container built on local
 - [ ] Push Docker image to Docker Hub
+- [ ] Run tests for the new version with Docker container pulled from Docker Hub

+If the last step is passed, release the new version!

 ### Build